 If the identity of a dead body cannot be established after the Coroner arrives, the Coroner's office will issue a "John Doe" or "Jane Doe" number for the report.

 330.2.5 DEATH INVESTIGATION REPORTING

-All incidents involving a death shall be documented on the appropriate form.
+All incidents involving a death shall be documented in the appropriate police report, when applicable.

-330.2.6 SUSPECTED HOMICIDE
+330.2.6 SUSPICIOUS DEATHS